solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 {{< highlight go "hl_lines=9-14 17-24" >}}

-// one call results in a list of endpoints for our upstreams func getLatestEndpoints(instancesClient *compute.InstancesService, upstreams v1.UpstreamList) (v1.EndpointList, error) {
+// one call results in a list of endpoints for our upstreams func getLatestEndpoints(instancesClient *compute.InstancesService, upstreams v1.UpstreamList, writeNamespace string) (v1.EndpointList, error) {

 	// initialize a new list of endpoints var result v1.EndpointList